maxhubdata/LearningR/.github/ISSUE_TEMPLATE/week2.md

 ).
 - weekly readings?: https://www.tidyverse.org/blog/ and https://rweekly.org/
 - i just tried participating in tidytuesday for the first time!! thats a big step forward. i dont think i actually found anything insightful in my plot... sort of meaningless, will reflect on how to make it less shitty lol.
+- in ggplot, you can use color =, size =, alpha = (transparency), and shape = as aesthetic mappings. (only 6 shapes though, rest are unplotted). you can also use these visual properties in the geom function
+- don't do specific color mapping (like, color = "blue") inside the aes()
+- stroke inside the aes controls the width of the border of the points
+- linetype = as an aesthetic mapping changes how geom_smooth() {or whatever other lines there are presumably} look
+- local mappings overwrite global mappings
+- for geom_smooth, multiple lines will be created if theres multiple categorical groupings
+- you can specify data in the geoms, like geom_point(data |> filter(whatever))
+-

 ## 📅 Dates
 - Started: 2025-07-02